Treating Pain in Children With Cancer: Pain Buddy

 Mobile Technology to Improve Pain and Symptoms in Children With Cancer

 Approximately 12,000 children are diagnosed with cancer in the United States each year and the majority of these children will experience moderate to severe pain and disabling symptoms such as fatigue and nausea during the course of their illness.
 Survivors of childhood cancer are also at high-risk for long-term chronic pain.
 Unfortunately, the World Health Organization (WHO) indicates that current efforts to manage pain in pediatric oncology patients are seriously inadequate.
 Reasons for under treatment of pain and symptoms in children diagnosed with cancer are complex and are likely related to deficits in the process of assessment and management as well as lack of timely access to pharmacological and non-pharmacological interventions.
 Management of pain in this population is also compounded by the fact that increasing numbers of children currently receive chemotherapy on an outpatient basis due to advances in healthcare and changes in the medical-economical environment.
 To date, interventions targeting pain and symptom management in the home setting of children suffering from cancer are seriously lacking.
 To address this significant gap, the candidate is proposing significant training in pediatric cancer pain and symptom management and an innovative two-phase research strategy.
 The first phase of research will focus on the development and formative evaluation of an innovative handheld electronic program (Pain Buddy) that provides remote monitoring of pain and symptoms and delivery of cognitive and behavioral skills training to children undergoing treatment for cancer.
 The second phase of this application involves evaluation of the efficacy of the program using a randomized controlled trial design.
 Pain Buddy will allow for collection of "real time" pain and symptom data that will be transmitted immediately and monitored remotely by the oncology treatment team.
 Remote symptom monitoring in real time will provide an opportunity for timely implementation of appropriate interventions, thereby introducing the potential to decrease pain and symptoms and improve quality of life.
 Pain Buddy will also deliver psychosocial skills training, teaching cognitive and behavioral strategies to manage pain and symptom-related distress.
 The skills training will target coping and self-efficacy in children without the need for face-to-face intervention which is not feasible in the majority of settings.
 Symptom monitoring and skills training will further increase patient engagement in their own health care, which is a main goal of the Institute of Medicine and many other organizations.
 The objectives outlined above will be accomplished by the following specific aims: PHASE I: Development and Formative Evaluation Specific Aim 1: Through collaboration with the California Institute for Telecommunications and Information Technology (Calit2), develop and examine the usability of a cognitive and behavioral skills training intervention (Pain Buddy) delivered via electronic, handheld technology in conjunction with a validated pain and symptom assessment protocol (Jacob, E.) that will allow for monitoring of and response to pain and symptoms of pediatric oncology patients in real time.
 Hypothesis 1.
 Children and their parents will demonstrate the ability to use Pain Buddy on the electronic device and will rate high levels of acceptability, usability and satisfaction on beta testing.
 PHASE II: Randomized Controlled Trial of Pain Buddy Specific Aim 2: Using a randomized controlled trial design, we will examine the efficacy of Pain Buddy in managing pain and symptoms in children suffering from cancer.
 Hypothesis 2.
 Children enrolled in the Pain Buddy group will report lower symptom-related distress as measured by the Memorial Symptom Assessment Scale (MSAS), compared to children in the monitoring group (primary outcome).
 Hypothesis 3.
 Children in the Pain Buddy group will evidence lower pain severity and higher quality of life compared with children in the monitoring group (secondary outcomes).
 Hypothesis 4.
 Children and nurses will demonstrate high rates of compliance (85% or greater) with Pain Buddy (secondary outcome).
 The long-term goals of this research are to develop a usable, engaging electronic decision-support pain and symptom management intervention for children receiving outpatient chemotherapy using Smartphone technology and to examine the efficacy of the electronic decision-support intervention on children's pain and quality of life.
 These long-term goals will be accomplished through assessment of the data collected from patients, parents and physicians using the ambulatory monitoring protocol.
 PHASE III: Multi-Site Randomized Controlled Trial of Pain Buddy Primary Aim: Determine if Pain Buddy is more effective than attention control in reducing pain severity among children ages 8-18 years old undergoing outpatient cancer treatment.
 Secondary Aims: 1.
-Examine the impact of Pain Buddy on symptom-related distress as measured by the MSAS, health related quality of life as measured by the PedsQL, child functional status as measured by the CALI, and child and parent satisfaction with treatment experience as measured by the TEI-SF.
-2. Identify baseline characteristics of children (anxiety, pain catastrophizing) and parents (stress, attitudes regarding analgesic use for children) that may moderate/mediate treatment outcomes.
+Examine the impact of Pain Buddy on symptom-related distress, health-related quality of life, functional status, and satisfaction with treatment experience.
+2. Determine whether baseline characteristics of children (emotional functioning) and parents (stress, attitudes regarding analgesic use for children) moderate the effect of Pain Buddy on pain severity.

 Cancer cognitive and behavioral skills training intervention pain symptoms quality of life Pain Buddy